mansenfranzen/autodoc_pydantic/docs/source/developers/guides.rst

 Guides
 ======

+This page provides guides for developers including hands on walkthroughs and understanding oriented sections.

-The following sections are specific to **autodoc_pydantic**'s implementation details and build upon previous understanding covered in the developers :ref:`explanation<expl_design>`.
+It contains lots of implementation details and build upon previous knowledge covered in the developers :ref:`design <expl_design>` explanation.
 It is recommended to start there first before continuing here.

 -------------------
 Adding new features